waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Azalea Gym Puzzle
 - **Objective:** Reach and defeat Gym Leader Bugsy.
-- **Critical Insight:** My pathfinding tool has confirmed I am completely blocked by the trainers at (4, 10) and (5, 10).
-This means the switches **must** move the platforms to create a path.
-New insight: The 'switches' on the walls are not interactable objects.
-The actual switches are the statues at (3, 13) and (6, 13).
+- **Critical Insight:** The path is blocked by trainers at (4, 10) and (5, 10), so something must move the platforms.
+The wall 'switches' are not real objects.
+The statues at (3, 13) and (6, 13) are the only other interactable candidates.
-- **Agent's Top Hypothesis (H5):** The switches must be used sequentially to alter the maze layout.
-Activate the Left Switch, then navigate a newly available path to reach the Right Switch.
-Activating the Right Switch from this new position may complete the path forward.
-- **Current Plan:** Test H5.
-First, reset the puzzle by turning both switches OFF.
-Then, activate the Left Switch and attempt to find a new path to the Right Switch.
+- **Current Plan:** Test the left statue at (3, 13).
 - **Failed Attempts Log:**
-  - H1: Simple switch combinations (L:ON/R:OFF, L:OFF/R:ON, L:ON/R:ON) do not create a static bridge.
+  - H1: Simple switch combinations (L:ON/R:OFF, L:OFF/R:ON, L:ON/R:ON) on the wall decorations failed.
-  - H2: Toggle sequences (L:ON->R:ON->L:OFF, L:ON->R:ON->R:OFF) do not create a static bridge.
+  - H2: Toggle sequences on the wall decorations failed.
   - H3: Attempting to 'ride' the platforms by standing on the tracks failed.
   - H4: Attempting to interact with the platforms directly failed.
+  - H5: Interacting with the right statue at (6, 13) from (5, 13) did nothing.

 ## III.
 Item Effects
 - **EVERSTONE:** A Pokémon holding this item will not evolve.